lammps/lammps/doc/src/Howto_lammps_gui.rst

 pop-up can be disabled in the ``Preferences`` dialog, but the completion can still be requested manually by either hitting the 'Shift-TAB' key or by right-clicking with the mouse and selecting the option from the context menu.
-Most of the completion information is taken from the LAMMPS instance and thus it will be adjusted to only show available options that have been enabled while compiling LAMMPS.
-That, however, excludes accelerated styles and commands; for improved clarity, only the non-suffix version of styles are shown.
+Most of the completion information is retrieved from the active LAMMPS instance and thus it shows only available options that have been enabled when compiling LAMMPS.
+That list, however, excludes accelerated styles and commands; for improved clarity, only the non-suffix version of styles are shown.

 Line Reformatting